calibreapp/react-live-chat-loader/README.md

   currently not logged in to Facebook.
 - `greetingDialogDisplay`: Sets how the greeting dialog will be displayed.
 - `greetingDialogDelay`: Sets the number of seconds of delay before the greeting dialog is shown after the plugin is loaded.
+- `containerClass`: Class to be added to the placeholder element, defaults to `live-chat-loader-placeholder`

 For a list of options, refer to [Facebook Customer Chat Plugin documentation](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin#customization).